jwong1209/cse15l-lab-reports/lab-report-1-week-2.md

 ![sameLine1](sameLine1.png)
 Typing `cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI` will copy WhereAmI.java to a new OtherMain.java file, compile OtherMain, and then run WhereAmI.
 ![Done](Done.png)
+Using the up arrow, you can redo the last command.

+KeyStrokes With No Techniques: 70

+KeyStrokes With Up Arrow: 3